berntb/attorg/README.md

 Chrome doesn't allow a program to get characters like control-N, control-T, meta-arrows.
 I gave up on supporting it.

-This is tested on FireFox for now and I'll check it with Safari on Mac and iPad (probably with external keyboard) before I deem it possible to release.
-(I don't have a Windows installation nearby but will try to find something to test it with.)
+This is tested on FireFox for now and I'll verify Safari on Mac and iPad before first real release.
+(I don't have a Windows installation nearby but will try to get it done there, too.)

 This is my project to learn JavaScript "for real", a lot has been rewritten/refactored more than once.
-Lots of names don't even use CamelCase, so the code could fit in better with JavaScript Best Practices.
+Lots of names don't even use CamelCase.
+I am more or less aware of JavaScript Best Practices, it is just hard to get over old habits.
 Feedback appreciated!

 When is this usable?
 --------------------

-I hope to get Attorg to where it is useful for some people, so some real JavaScript guys will start to contribute.
+I hope to get Attorg to where it can be useful, so some real JavaScript guys will start to contribute.
 (The server side is quite trivial in the Perl way, i.e. mostly glue for CPAN modules which do the real work.)

-There are no real editing commands, it is a bit down on the ToDo list, first comes the commands oriented towards the Org structure.
+There are no real text editing commands (M-t, C-d, etc).
+A full editor comes after the commands oriented towards the Org functionality on the TODO list.
 The GUI needs work from someone with good UI/UX understanding.

-The full TODO list is... well, long and growing. :-)
+The full TODO list is... well, long. :-) And growing. :-(

 Here is what I think is the minimum viable feature list still needed to make Attorg useful for browsing Org documents and a bit of editing.